 Over the course of the Psalm, he goes from "they" to "I" to "You" (God).
-When I begin with what I see out there and compare it to what I have, I envy, I lose, and I am in despair.
-But when I turn to God, I see the bigger picture.
+When I begin with what I see, I envy.
+When I compare myself, I lose and am in despair.
+But when I turn to God, I see the whole picture.

-When he enters the sanctuary, he is reminded that there is a God.
+There is a God.
 There is eternity.
 There is judgment.
-This world is not all there is.
 Asaph realizes that everything in this world I fading away.
 It's slippery ground.
 You can't keep anything.
-It's chasing after the wind, as the writer of Ecclesiastes puts it.
 And he realizes that God is always with him, and in the end will take him into glory.